exploratoria/exploratoria.github.io/readme.md

 * Waves & Resonance
 * Weather

+Noticeably absent are categories pertaining to computers, the Internet, digital media and the like.
+This is because the purpose of this web is to use technology to explain, show and demonstrate the physical and theoretical aspects of our world.

 ## Cookbook

 Short coding samples - also called snippets - solutions to common tasks, 'presented in detail so that the users who are not necessarily expert in the field can produce workable results'.